 - Pay out investor’s capital when they don’t have the dividends or capital gains to make the expected yield

-In fact, it warms my heart to say that my dad taught me these things about CEF’s (closed end funds) in the early 1990’s.
+In fact, it warms my heart to write that my dad taught me about CEF’s (closed end funds) in the early 1990’s.

-Just do your research.
-The items listed above are all easy to confirm.
+Remember to do your research.
+The items listed above are all easy to investigate with all the online financial research and newsletters available for high yielding investments.

 Buying stocks after bear markets is more of a strategy than an alternative investment but it’s important to mention because it is a great, yet often overlooked way to increase income from quality stocks.